bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 My Motivation: Why build an LLM Me?
 ===================================

-As I mentioned above, *most* of the reason why I did this little project was to get better intuition with LLMs.
+As I mentioned above, *most* of why I did this little project was to get a better intuition of LLMs.
 Practically that meant on the application level and not training foundation models myself.
-Realistically only a few organizations are setup to do the really large training, and I'm (a) not in one of those companies and (b) likely wouldn't be working on that project given my experience.
-So the result is that I needed to learn more about how to use LLMs in application.
-(Although this does not preclude me from exploring other technical topics like fine-tuning or efficient inference  and the like.)
+Realistically only a few organizations are setup to train really large models, and I'm (a) not in one of those companies, and (b) likely wouldn't be working on that project given my experience.
+So the result is that I needed to learn more about how to use LLMs in applications rather then train them outright.
+(Although this does not preclude me from exploring other technical topics like fine-tuning or efficient inference.)

 The other LLM-related reason I did this project was to play around with modern development tools.
-Github Copilot and ChatGPT (at least from the outside) had the potential to be a step change in productivity so I would be irresponsible not to learn more about them.
+Github Copilot and ChatGPT (at least from the outside) have the potential to be a step change in productivity so I would be irresponsible not to learn more about them.
 This is even true if I'm not actually coding on a daily basis because it will help me understand how it could affect my teams (which do a lot of coding).

 Github Copilot is easiest to setup within `VSCode
-<https://code.visualstudio.com/>`__ so I decided to take that for a spin.
+<https://code.visualstudio.com/>`__ so I decided to take that for a spin too.
 Coming from Vim + Jupyter notebooks (depending on the task) for the past 15 years or so, it was probably time to try out a new IDE.
-Everything has Vim bindings nowadays (including Jupyter), and I mostly just use the standard commands.
+Everything has Vim bindings nowadays (including Jupyter), and I mostly just use the standard commands anyways.
 The appealing thing about VSCode is the ability to manage Jupyter notebooks alongside my code files, which I always found super annoying switching back and forth between.

-The last piece of technology I wanted to play with was Cloudflare workers and the related ecosystem of infrastructure.
-To be honest, the main reason for wanting to learn more about this is primarily because I recently invested in the stock and I wanted to learn more about their "Act 3 products", which is primarily their serverless development platform.
+The last piece of technology I wanted to play with was Cloudflare Workers and the related developer platform.
+To be honest, the reason for this interest is that I recently invested in the stock and I wanted to learn more about their "Act 3 products", which is primarily their serverless development platform.
 Serverless always seemed interesting but limited to a subset of use-cases so I never gave it much attention except playing around with AWS lambda early on.
 Cloudflare has a very opinionated way of doing things with a unique architecture so it was definitely an interesting experience.

 Finally, the scope of the project needed to be sufficiently small that I wouldn't spend too much time on it but at the same time actually get enough experience test driving the technologies above.
 Most importantly though, it should be fun!
 So it was only natural to stroke my own ego and try to make a virtual version of myself, which checked all the boxes.
-Despite it following almost exactly the same idea from popular sci-fi `making killer robots from their online presence <https://en.wikipedia.org/wiki/Caprica>`__, I was not worried at all because (a) I have very little training data (my online presence is small and explicit on purpose), and (b) I'm highly doubtful that LLMs are that powerful.
+Despite it following almost exactly the same idea from popular sci-fi (i.e., `making killer robots from their online presence <https://en.wikipedia.org/wiki/Caprica>`__), I was not worried at all because (a) I have very little training data (my online presence is small and very explicitly narrow), and (b) I'm highly doubtful that LLMs are that powerful.
 In any case, enjoy the writeup!

 Background